The European Union

 - create better working conditions through common minimum standards;

-- support social inclusion and combat poverty; and
+- support social inclusion and combat poverty and homelessness;

 - protect the rights of people with disabilities.